ilberpy/RTXNTC/docs/Renderer.md

 # NTC Renderer

-The Renderer is a sample application that loads a [glTF](https://www.khronos.org/gltf/) model with materials pre-converted into NTC texture sets, and renders that model using either Inference on Sample or Inference on Load with optional transcoding into BCn.
+The Renderer is a sample application that loads a [glTF](https://www.khronos.org/gltf/) model with materials pre-converted into NTC texture sets, and renders that model using Inference on Sample, Inference on Load with optional transcoding into BCn, or Inference on Feedback.
+The Inference on Feedback mode is only available when running on Windows using DX12 due to the lack of a Vulkan equivalent of the DX12 [Sampler Feedback](https://microsoft.github.io/DirectX-Specs/d3d/SamplerFeedback.html) feature.

 ![Screenshot](../docs/images/renderer-full.jpg)